astorguy/py4spice/README.md

 * semiconductor *model* definitions
 * other miscellaneous settings

-Python-for-Spice classes and functions facilitate construction of the input netlist.
+Python-for-Spice facilitates construction of the input netlist.
 It gathers, creates, and concatenates the content for the single netlist necessary for execution.
-Simulation is controlled by using the *control section* feature of SPICE/Ngspice.
+Simulation is controlled by using the *control section* feature of Ngspice.

 ## Ngspice API
-Ngspice has an API, which is used by most EDA tools for integration.
+Ngspice has an API which is used by most EDA tools for integration.
 The Python-for-Spice offers an alternative method to run Ngspice without the complexity of the API.

+## Schematic Capture
+Python-for-Spice starts with netlists for the circuit descriptions.
+Most schematic capture programs can generate SPICE netlists.

 ## Getting Started
 You can learn how to use Python-for-Spice by investigating the examples in [circuits](https://github.com/astorguy/py4spice/tree/main/circuits).
+This repository is set up for using codespaces.